ngaisteve1/funcs-todo-csharp/README.md

 You can run the `Test.ps1` PowerShell script to run a simple set of tests against the binding type of your choice, to create, read, update and delete todo items.

+### Troubleshoot

+1. Need to Clean and Rebuild when connectionstring changed.